 Glasgow Regional Equality Outcome Themes City of Glasgow College's Equality Outcome The diversity of students and staff reflects the communities the College serves.
 1.1.
 Student representation of gender in courses characterised by significant imbalance is redressed.
 2. All students and staff experience and contribute to a culture of dignity and respect.
 2.1.
 Students and staff - across all protected characteristics - experience and contribute to a culture of dignity and respect.
-All students and staff benefits from inclusive and accessible spaces, environments and services.
 3.1.
 Disabled students and staff confidently access relevant facilities and support.
+All students and staff benefits from inclusive and accessible spaces, environments and services.
 3.2.
 LGBTQ+ students and staff confidently access relevant facilities and support.
 3.3.
-International students and staff from all ethnicities are supported and integrated into life in the College and Glasgow.
+Students and staff with religious beliefs confidently access relevant facilities and support.
 4. All students and staff actively engage in 4.1.
 The diversity of student identities, experiences and needs is accounted for in the design and delivery of Learning & Teaching. fully inclusive and accessible learning.
 4.2.
 The diversity of staff identities, experiences and needs is accounted for in the design and delivery of Learning & Development.
 5. Successful student and staff outcomes 5.1.
-The successful course completion of students - across all protected characteristics - is increased. are increased irrespective of protected characteristics.
+The successful course completion of students - across targeted protected characteristics - is increased. are increased irrespective of protected characteristics.
 5.2.
 The completion of Learning & Development is increased for support staff, younger, older and pregnant staff.